Gnupg

 By the Year

-In 2022 there have been 0 vulnerabilities in Gnupg .
-Gnupg did not have any published security vulnerabilities last year.
+In 2024 there have been 0 vulnerabilities in Gnupg .
+Last year Gnupg had 2 security vulnerabilities published.
+Right now, Gnupg is on track to have less security vulnerabilities in 2024 than it did last year.

 It may take a day or so for new Gnupg vulnerabilities to show up in the stats or in the list of recent security vulnerabilties.
 Additionally vulnerabilities may be tagged under a different product or component name.